Hair loss used to be something that women suffered occasionally after childbirth or illness. It is now so common that doctors see it everyday.

 6 Types of Hormonal Hair Loss

-1) The Pill’s artificial progestin acts like a male hormone to shrink and impair the hair follicle.
+1) The Birth Control Pill’s artificial progestin acts like a male hormone to shrink and impair the hair follicle.
 Modern Pills try to get around the problem by using different types of progestins, but they are not much of an improvement (and they have the unfortunate tendency to cause fatal blood clots).
 Ironically, the Pill is often prescribed to treat hair loss, in the hope that the synthetic estrogens will counteract the progestins and promote hair regrowth.
 My advice: Get OFF the Pill and stay off it.
 Let your body’s own estrogen and progesterone run the show for a change.
 Yes, stopping the Pill may trigger a temporary increase in shedding (2 to 3 months later), but that will pass.
 As your own estrogen and progesterone take charge, you will slowly regain your normal hair.

 2) PCOS, testosterone and insulin resistance.
 Testosterone causes hair loss.
 This occurs in women with polycystic ovarian syndrome (a condition which, incidentally, is headed for a name change because it has very little to do with cysts on the ovaries.
 More on that in a future post).
 Most PCOS-sufferers have high testosterone on blood test.
 Some have normal testosterone, but still show signs of testosterone sensitivity (acne, facial hair).
 The testosterone of PCOS is usually caused by insulin resistance, which in turn is caused by: refined sugar, omega 6 vegetable oil, smoking, vitamin D deficiency, and a problem with intestinal bacteria (another good reason to avoid antibiotics).
 The Pill causes insulin resistance, which is why using the Pill to treat PCOS is just bad medicine.